ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-3-2.md

 # Goals and Objectives

-In this chapter of "The Repeating Rhythm: Creating a Sustainable Business Through Regular Review," we will explore the importance of setting clear goals and objectives for your business.
+In this chapter, we will explore the importance of setting clear goals and objectives for your business.
 By establishing these targets, you can create a roadmap for success and guide your decision-making process.

 ## Understanding Goals and Objectives